- 29 January

 While it would be unfair to characterise Griezmann as a flop at Barcelona, he certainly has not justified the money the club invested in him.
 In reality, he was the wrong profile for the Catalans and found himself stepping on the toes of Lionel Messi before being sent back to Atleti as the club's financial problems took hold.

 It seemed as though it would only be a matter of time before the darling of English football would make a big-money move and it finally happened in early August 2021 when Manchester City coughed up a remarkable sum to entice Jack Grealish away from his boyhood club.
-Results in his first season were disappointing.
+Results in his first season and a half were disappointing.

 Paying €115m for a player who was once on your books is not a great look, particularly if he fails to fire in the style that Lukaku has done over the course of the 2021/22 season.
 He returned from Inter as a Serie A champion but spent much of his time on the Blues' bench when back at Stamford Bridge.
+He was loaned back to Chelsea for 2022-23.

 While Paul Pogba gets people talking, he never did so at Manchester United for the right reasons.
 A star when given freedom for France, the Red Devils struggled to unlock that side of his game and saw him embarrassingly depart on a free transfer in 2022.